MalcolmSlaney/CrossCountryStats/README.md

+# California Cross Country Course Difficulties
+By Malcolm Slaney
+September 2024

 ## Introduction
-This code estimates the difficulty of California cross country (XC) courses.
+This page estimates the difficulty of California cross country (XC) courses.
 The goal is to provide a single number that models each course's difficulty and can be used to adjust expected race times across courses.
 For example, course A might be 1.1 times harder than course B,